Emil Krafth: Bologna

 It was announced on 19 August 2015 that Krafth swapped Sweden for Italy as he joined Serie A outfit Bologna.
-It came after when Krafth announced his intention to leave Helsingborgs IF in the summer transfer window.
+It came after when Krafth announced his intention to leave Helsingborgs in the summer transfer window.
 Upon joining the club, he was given a number four shirt.

 However, Krafth continued to recover from a back injury that he sustained over the summer.
 On 24 October 2015 he made his Bologna debut against Carpi, starting a match and played 42 minutes before being substituted, due to a knee injury, as they won 2–1.
 Following this, it was announced that Krafth was sidelined for the rest of the year after suffering another injury while on international duty with Sweden U21, and continued to do for the first four months of 2016.
-On 11 April 2016 he made his first appearance in months, coming on as an 85th-minute substitute, in a 1–1 draw against A.S.
-Roma.
+On 11 April 2016, he made his first appearance in months, coming on as an 85th-minute substitute, in a 1–1 draw against Roma.
 Krafth made two more appearances later in the 2015–16 season, including a start against Chievo in the last game of the season.
 At the end of the season, he made four appearances in all competitions.
 Following this, Krafth said: "I didn't have a lucky season: the recovery from my injury was longer than expected and it kept me out for a long time.
 However, it was a year in which I learned a lot, especially in terms of mentality.
 I always hope to train well and play as much as possible in the championship to come, I intend to show that I am a good right back and show you how much I am worth."